Automorphisms of the plane preserving a curve: Reminders on completions of

-Proposition~\ref{PROP:ExistenceDecomposition} implicitly follows from the work made in \cite{Lam02} or from \cite[Theorem 3.0.2]{BlDu}.
-The proof given here is however direct.
-Note also that Jung-van der Kulk's Theorem is a direct consequence of this Proposition. \end{rem} \begin{proof} As all birational maps between projective smooth surfaces, $\varphi$ admits a minimal resolution, i.e.\ two birational morphisms $\epsilon\colon Y\to X$, $\eta\colon Y\to X'$ such that $\varphi=\eta\epsilon^{-1}$, and such that no $(-1)$-curve of $Y$ (not necessarily defined over~$\k$) is contracted by both $\epsilon$ and $\eta$.
+Proposition~\ref{PROP:ExistenceDecomposition} implicitly follows from the work made in \cite{Lam02} or from \cite[Theorem 3.0.2]{BlDu}. {However}, the proof given here is direct. \end{rem} \begin{proof} As all birational maps between projective smooth surfaces, $\varphi$ admits a minimal resolution, i.e.\;two birational morphisms $\epsilon\colon Y\to X$, $\eta\colon Y\to X'$ such that $\varphi=\eta\epsilon^{-1}$, and such that no $(-1)$-curve of $Y$ (not necessarily defined over~$\K$) is contracted by both $\epsilon$ and $\eta$.
 Moreover, each point blown-up by $\eta$ and $\epsilon$ belongs to the boundaries $B,B'$, as proper or infinitely near points.

-We proceed by induction on the number of $\kk$-points blown-up by $\eta$ and $\epsilon$, corresponding to the number of base-points of $\varphi^{-1}$ and $\varphi$.
+We proceed by induction on the number of $\KK$-points blown-up by $\eta$ and $\epsilon$, corresponding to the number of base-points of $\varphi^{-1}$ and $\varphi$.
 If $\eta$ is an isomorphism, $\varphi$ is only a sequence of blow-ups in the boundary of $B$.
 Because of the nature of $B$ and $B'$, this implies that $\varphi$ is either an isomorphism or a link of type $\mathrm{I}$, from $X=\p^2$ to $X'=\FF_1$.
 Similarly, $\varphi$ is an isomorphism or a link of type $\mathrm{III}$ if $\epsilon$ is an isomorphism.